Edith Cowan University

 All applicants are required to have one of the following:

-- Bachelor's degree plus a minimum of three years of relevant supervisory/management experience.
+- Bachelor's degree plus at least three years of relevant supervisory/management experience.

 English language requirements